 Unfortunately, the Balkans have a terrible history of bear cruelty.
 Up until very recently, it was common for restaurants to have bears in tiny cages as a way of attracting customers.
 These bears would live off sweets and bread crusts thrown to them by passersby, and the restaurant owners would frequently forget to give them water.

-However, in 2010, a law was passed in Kosovo that made it illegal to keep privately owned bears and immediately after this, an organisation named FOUR PAWS offered the government support in assisting them in the creation of a species-appropriate place for the ‘restaurant bears’ to live.
+This may all sound like an outdated and even archaic practice, but restaurant bears were popular in Kosovo until as late as 2010, when a law was passed in Kosovo that made it illegal to keep privately owned bears.
+Immediately after this, an organisation named FOUR PAWS offered the government support in assisting them in the creation of a species-appropriate place for the ‘restaurant bears’ to live.

 About the Bear Sanctuary Prishtina